Glenormiston Station: Description

 Glenormiston is located about 113 km west of Boulia and 335 km north of Birdsville in Central West Queensland.
 Located at the top of the Channel Country the property shares a boundary with Marion Downs Station.
 The Georgina River flows through the north eastern part of the property as it journeys southward further into the channel country.

 The station occupies an area of 6920 km2 and encompasses a variety of country from the Toko Range to the west to the floodplains to the east.

 The land on the property is described as being composed of open and broken downs, with river and creek flats, low limestone ridges, inferior flats and rough hills.
-An assessing commissioner also noted that it is light carrying country, safe if not over-stocked and is excellent country for raising an fattening heavy cattle.
+An assessing commissioner also noted that "It is light carrying country, but is safe if not overstocked and is excellent country for raising and fattening heavy cattle."

 History

-The Wongkadjera were one of the tribes local to this area and aboriginals once traded Pituri north along the Georgina River into Wangka-yutyurru country and south along the Mulligan River to the Lake Eyre system.
+The Wongkadjera were one of the tribes local to this area and Aboriginal people once traded pituri north along the Georgina River into Wangka-yutyurru country and south along the Mulligan River to the Lake Eyre system.
 The creek near the homestead is named Pituri Creek and it flows into Lake Idamea.
 J.A.
 Coglan lived in the homestead in the 1890s.

 The station was established in 1877 along with several other well known properties in the Channel Country as pastoralists expanded westward from the grasslands at the headwaters of the Diamantina.
 Other properties established at the same time included Marion Downs Station, Headingly Station, Herbert Downs, Noranside and Roxburgh Downs.